pageofswrds/substrate/content/Good questions.md

 - what's your favorite book?
 - what does it feel like to fall in love?
 - are you yin-dominant, yang-dominant, or somewhere in-between?
+- what do people misunderstand about you? what do you wish they understood?
 - what question do you want to be asked?

 ### perception-check